Vital Records Online

 Order with confidence

-Alabama Death Certificates
+Alabama Death Certificate Overview

-Learn how to order Alabama Death Certificates from the Alabama Department of Public Health - Center for Health Statistics (ADPH-CHS).
+Learn how to order Alabama Death Certificate from the Alabama Department of Public Health - Center for Health Statistics (ADPH-CHS).
 The current processing time is 2 to 3 weeks.
 The state fee is $15.00, with additional copies costing $6.00 for additional copies each.
 Authorized individuals include the certificate holder, immediate family members, and authorized third parties.

 You can now order an Alabama death certificate through VRO’s online filing service.
-VRO offers a secure and simple way to order death certificates.
+VRO offers a secure and simple way to order death certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the ADPH-CHS for processing, allowing them to issue and mail your death certificate to you.
 You can place the order yourself in person or by mail through the Alabama Department of Public Health's Center for Health Statistics (ADPH-CHS) by following the specific steps and meeting certain requirements.
 The ADPH-CHS accepts death certificate applications through its automated vital records system, ViSION, administered through all Alabama county health departments.
 Confirm and review the costs, eligibility, requirements, and processing times before ordering to ensure a smooth application process.

 Person ordering a death certificate with a phone using VRO